katopz/best-practices/best-practices-for-building-a-microservice-architecture.md

 With **a centralized orchestrator**, a process coordinates with multiple services to complete a larger workflow.
 The services have no knowledge of the workflow or their specific involvement in it.
 The orchestrator takes care of the complexities.
 For example, enforcing the order in which services complete their work or retrying if a request to a service fails.
 To ensure the orchestrator knows what's going on, communications tend to be synchronous.
 The challenge with an orchestrator is that business logic will build up in a central place.

 With **decentralized interactions**, each service takes full responsibility for its role in the greater workflow.
-It will listen for events from other services, complete it's work as soon as possible, retry if a failure occurs and send out events upon completion.
+It will listen for events from other services, complete its work as soon as possible, retry if a failure occurs and send out events upon completion.
 Here, communications tend to be asynchronous and business logic stays within the related services.
 The challenge with this approach is tracking progress of the workflow as a whole.

-Decentralized interactions meet our requirements better: loose coupling, high cohestion and each service responsible for it's own bounded context.
+Decentralized interactions meet our requirements better: loose coupling, high cohestion and each service responsible for its own bounded context.
 All of this ultimately improves team autonomy.
 A service that monitors events coming out of all the coordinating services can passively track the state of the workflow as a whole.

 ## Versioning